mpgn/poodle-PoC/readme.md

 https://crypto.stackexchange.com/questions/202/should-we-mac-then-encrypt-or-encrypt-then-mac

-This mean that we can alter the ciphered text without the server knowing it.
+This mean that we can alter the ciphered text without the server knowing it. this is great, really :)

 ### Cryptography